datopian/playbook/guide/README.md

 #### Team invoicing on Xero:

 -   Before the invoicing process, you will be invited to Viderum Xero.
 You should accept the invitation and set up your password.
--   NOTE: If feam members invoice us by the 2nd of the month we will pay by the 4th.
+-   NOTE: If team members invoice us by the 2nd of the month we will pay by the 4th.
 If they submit their invoices by 7th of each month they will be paid by the 11th latest.  **For those who haven’t submitted their invoices on time they will simply be paid the following month.**
 -   Please ensure that your contractor payment is allocated to the projects that you have been working on.
 This is only required at a high level (correct to +/- 1 day).
 You can either use the approximate days spent as the *Qty* and your effective daily as your *Unit price* or you can put the *Qty* as 1 and then used the Unit price to allocate your pay between different projects.
 Eg if your salary was $2,000 and you spent 50% of time to Project 1, 30% on project 2 and 20% on project 3.
 Then you would have 3 lines with an *Unit price* of $1,000 for Project 1 and $600 Project 2 and $400 Project 3.
 -   The *amount* will automatically will calculate based on the *Unit price* and *Qty*
 -   Team member **Invoice** instructions: